Introduction to threads with C++11

 What is a thread?

 If we have a non-threading program, we start at the main() function, and the program is finished when we reach the end of the main() function.
-Fun fact: when you run this program, the operating system actually creates a new thread to run the main() function in, which we call the ‘main thread’ (creative name, isn’t it?).
+Fun fact: When you run this program, the operating system actually creates a new thread to run the main() function in, which we call the ‘main thread’ (creative name, isn’t it?).

-From the main thread, you can create new threads which should run simultaneous to the main thread.
-This means that beside the ‘codepath’ main() till the end of main(), we now also have another codepath, from the entrypoint of the new thread, till the end of the thread.
-The entrypoint of the thread is often the start of an other function than main(), and the end of the thread means the end of that function.
-But remember, on a single-core processor, it’s not really simultaneous, it shares the processor with the other threads.
+You can create new threads from the main thread, which should run simultaneously with the main thread.
+This means that besides the ‘codepath’ main() till the end of main() we now also have another codepath, from the entry point of the new thread till the end of the thread.
+The thread's entry point is often the start of a function other than main(), and the end of the thread means the end of that function.
+But remember, on a single-core processor, it’s not really simultaneous; it shares the processor with the other threads.

 Difference between processes and threads